MiladMesbahi/Machine-Perception/README.md

 - P3P and Procrustes Analysis: Refined pose estimation by calculating camera pose using the Perspective-Three-Point (P3P) approach, with Procrustes analysis to solve for accurate rotation and translation.
 3D Virtual Object Placement: With a precise 3D camera pose established, arbitrary objects could be augmented into the video, appearing fixed within the scene.

-To run, execute main.py to see virtual objects appear anchored within the video scene, utilizing real-world coordinates for natural placements.